-“Gottlieb is one of those singers, like Rokia Traore or Nusrat Fateh Ali Khan, whose voice can convey great power and soul, even when singing in a language unfamiliar to listeners” Jon Garelick, Jazziz magazine
+“Gottlieb is one of those singers, like Rokia Traore or Nusrat Fateh Ali Khan,

 In Her Words